 Cap on Unfair Dismissal Awards

-By the summer of 2013, the cap on the compensatory award in unfair dismissal claims will equal one year's salary instead of the existing limit of £74,200.
-It's not that common for the upper limit to be paid,
+By the summer of 2013, the cap on the compensatory award in unfair dismissal claims will equal one year’s salary instead of the existing limit of £74,200.
+It’s not that common for the upper limit to be paid, however employers should continue to follow the appropriate procedures when dealing with dismissal cases.
+In cases where the dismissal is a result of discrimination, the award remains unlimited.

 Political Opinion or Affiliation